ciselab/ciselab-www/content/authors/mitchell-olsthoorn/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/USERNAME

-# Link to a PDF of your resume/CV from the About widget.
+# Link to a PDF of your resume/CV.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
+# To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.toml`,
+# and uncomment the lines below.
 # - icon: cv
 #   icon_pack: ai
-#   link: files/cv.pdf
+#   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""